 There is marked geographical variation in the proportion of people dying at their usual place of residence, although all regions show similar trends in improvement over time (data not shown).
 In 2018, London had the lowest proportion of people dying at their usual place of residence (39%) while the South West had the highest proportion (54%).

-This indicator uses data from the National End of Life Care Intelligence Network.
-It uses death at usual place of residence as a proxy marker for the quality of end of life care.
+This indicator uses data from the National End of Life Care Intelligence Network, which is now part of Public Health England.
+It uses the percentage of deaths in usual place of residence as a proxy for the quality of end of life care.

-The place of death indicator is a percentage calculated as: deaths at usual residence/all deaths* 100.
+The place of death indicator is a percentage calculated as: deaths at usual residence/all deaths multiplied by 100.
 Usual residence is defined as: home, care homes (local authority and non-local authority) and religious establishments.
-Deaths in usual residence exclude all deaths from external causes, defined by International Classification of Diseases Tenth Revision (ICD-10 codes V01-Y89 and U50.9) and exclude neonatal deaths.
-Figures are based on deaths registered, rather than deaths occurring, and are based on the latest postcode and communical establishment information.
+Deaths in usual residence exclude all deaths from external causes, defined by International Classification of Diseases Tenth Revision (ICD-10 codes V01-Y89 and U50.9), and exclude neonatal deaths.
+Figures are based on deaths registered, rather than deaths occurring in each year, and are based on the latest boundary and establishment type information.